bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

     .. code-block:: sh

         cd bokehjs
-        node make test:spawn:headless
+        node make test:run:headless

-    Next, return to the top level directory and run the tests:
+    This starts a headless Chrome tool.
+Next, open a second terminal and run the tests from the top level directory:

     .. code-block:: sh

-        cd ..
         pytest tests/test_examples.py

     After the tests have run, the results are available in